Equine Science

 Critical Care of the Neonate

 What does it take to ensure a foal arrives safely and healthily into the world?
-Find out in this encapsulating module.
-You’ll develop an in-depth understanding of foetal, neonatal and foal management and medicine through the lens of pathophysiology on a range of diseases and disorders.
+In this encapsulating module, you’ll develop an in-depth understanding of foetal, neonatal and foal management and medicine through the lens of pathophysiology on a range of diseases and disorders.
 You’ll also take a look at the relevant causes of these diseases, and will evaluate contemporary methods for treatment of common illnesses.
 Alongside this, you’ll consider the impact of treatment and disease on prognosis and long-term athletic ability.

 Independent Study in Equine Science